06000208/obsidian-items/README.md

 An item as defined by this plugin is anything that can have data associated with it.
 In other words, they are akin to your markdown notes, database records, kanban cards with custom fields, json objects, and so on.

-They are an abstraction for the purpose of making a variety of different methods of storing data functionally equivalent, and on a technical level, the following things may be individual items:
+They are an abstraction for the purpose of enhancing obsidian with new ways to access, edit, and display your notes. <!-- different methods of storing data functionally equivalent -->

+On a technical level, the following things may be individual items:

 - Markdown notes
 - JSON and YAML Files